crdev/docs/content/manuals/engine/network/packet-filtering-firewalls.md

 On Linux, Docker needs "IP Forwarding" enabled on the host.
-So, it enables the `sysctl` settings `net.ipv4.ip_forward` and `net.ipv6.conf.all.forwarding` it they are not already enabled when it starts.
+So, it enables the `sysctl` settings `net.ipv4.ip_forward` and `net.ipv6.conf.all.forwarding` if they are not already enabled when it starts.
 When it does that, it also sets the policy of the iptables `FORWARD` chain to `DROP`.

 If Docker sets the policy for the `FORWARD` chain to `DROP`.
 This will prevent